ad-si/TaskLite/docs-source/related.md

 - [Toodles] - Project management from the TODO's in your codebase.
 - [Tracli] - Command line app that tracks your time.
 - [Ultralist] - Open source task management system for the command line.
+- [Unfog] - A simple CLI task and time manager.
 - [Yokadi] - Command line oriented, SQLite powered todo list.
 - [Eagle] - Minimalistic todo app for command line.